 Neurologic physical therapy residency

 Established in 2011, the HonorHealth/Northern Arizona University Residency in Neurologic Physical Therapy was the first accredited neurological residency program in Arizona through the American Board of Physical Therapy Residency & Fellowship Education.
-The residency is a 12 month, full-time program.

 - As full-time employees of HonorHealth, the residents are eligible for all of the benefits of employees such as paid time off, health insurance, dental insurance, vision insurance, and discounts on gym memberships.

 - Residents have access to the hospital library with online full-text articles, article request and librarian-performed literature searches.

 - There are no tuition or program fees and no employment commitment following completion of the residency program.

 Leadership and staff

 See the Neurologic Physical Therapy Residency Program Faculty (PDF).